Slap That Poser and Make Him Pee . . . .

 My first natural reaction to encountering a Poser is to apply “Four-Wall Counselling” principles to the situation.
 I’ve been known to step outside the boundaries of civility, making an ass out of myself when it comes to tattered U.S. flags, honor, integrity, Posers and other such issues.

 I try to take my common sense out of park before I put my mouth into overdrive, but it doesn’t always work.
-Even in my 60’s, it has been less than 2 years since my last public fist fight.
+Even well into my 60’s, it has been less than 2 years since my last public fist fight.

 It happened in Safeway parking lot in the middle of the day.
 Two skinheads expressed a vehement dislike for my tattoo.
 Could I have walked away?
-Yes; Instead, I gave them no choice but to follow through with their promise to “Whoop the old Heeb’s ass for shits –n– grins.”
+Sure, but instead I gave them no choice but to follow through with their promise to “Whoop the old Heeb’s ass.”
 I didn’t have the heart to disappoint them by pointing out I am a Lutheran, not a Jew.